dndg/opta-tutorials/tutorials/CodesysOpta7MReaderTutorial/content.md

 ### Modbus Configuration

-At this stage, we configure the RS-485 port and the Modbus protocol parameters to ensure that the Finder OPTA is able to communicate with the Finder 7M series.
+At this stage, we configure the RS-485 port and Modbus protocol parameters to ensure Finder OPTA can communicate with the Finder 7M series.

-Once the PC-Finder OPTA connection is verified, right-click on `Device (Finder Opta)` and select `Add Device`.
+Right-click on `Device (Finder Opta)` and select `Add device...`.

 ![Device Menu](assets/en/06-device-menu.png)

-From the list, select `Modbus COM Port` and click `Add Device`.
+Now configure the Modbus RTU protocol on the RS-485 port of Finder OPTA.
+From the list select `Modbus COM Port` and click `Add device`.

 ![Add Modbus COM port](assets/en/07-add-modbus-com-port.png)